the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 * Read more about [how to use props in React](https://www.robinwieruch.de/react-pass-props-to-component/).
 * Optional: Read more about [JavaScript's destructuring assignment](https://mzl.la/30KbXTC).
 * Question: Why is array destructuring used for React Hooks like `useState` and object destructuring for props?
-  * Answer: First of all, a React Hook like `useState` returns an array and props are an object hence the we need to apply the fitting operation for the underlying data structure.
+  * Answer: A React Hook like `useState` returns an array whereas props are an object; hence we need to apply the appropriate operation for the underlying data structure.
 The benefit of having an array returned from `useState` is that the values can be given any name in the destructuring operation.
 * Read more about [JavaScript's spread operator](https://mzl.la/3jetIkn) and [rest operator](https://mzl.la/3GeJbef).
 * Get a good sense about JavaScript (e.g. destructuring, spread operator, rest destructuring) and how it relates to React (e.g. props) from the last lessons.
 * Continue to use your favorite way to handle React's props.
 If you're still undecided, consider the variation used in the previous section.